Bill Werbeniuk: Split trouser incident

-Trick shots
+Trick shot

 In another incident, playing against Joe Johnson, Werbeniuk made what the announcer termed the "pot of the century" when he potted a long red by jumping the cue ball so that it bounced in front of and over an interposing red, knocking the object red in.
-Later in the match, he got an unusual fluke, when he missed a simple brown to the top corner, but it cannoned out of the pocket, off the opposite cushion and into the centre pocket on the same side.
+Later in the match, he had an unusual fluke, when he missed a simple brown to the top corner, but it cannoned out of the pocket, off the opposite cushion and into the centre pocket on the same side.

 Use of propranolol

 Werbeniuk was ranked 8th in the world in 1983 and reached the quarter-finals of the World Snooker Championship four times before propranolol was banned in snooker competition, as it was classified as a performance-enhancing drug by the International Olympic Committee, the anti-doping rules of which were adopted by World Snooker.
-Werbeniuk said that his use was medicinal only and under doctor's orders, but was fined and sanctioned anyway.
+Werbeniuk said that his use was medicinal only and under doctor's orders, but he was fined and sanctioned.

 His career effectively over, he returned to Vancouver, where he lived with his mother and brother.
-A bankruptcy order was filed against him in 1991, and he lived on disability benefits.
+A bankruptcy order was filed against him in 1991 and he lived on disability benefits.

 Death

-Werbeniuk died of heart failure on 20 January 2003, six days after his 56th birthday.
+Werbeniuk died of heart failure on 20 January 2003, aged 56.